spade-lang/ttihp-spade-template/README.md

 - [Read the documentation for project](docs/info.md)

+# Tiny Tapeout Spade Project Template

 ## What is Tiny Tapeout?

 Tiny Tapeout is an educational project that aims to make it easier and cheaper than ever to get your digital and analog designs manufactured on a real chip.
-This is an unofficial TinyTapeout template for [Spade](https://spade-lang.org/)
+This is a TinyTapeout template for [Spade](https://spade-lang.org/)

-To learn more and get started, visit https://tinytapeout.com.
+To learn more and get started with TinyTapeout, visit https://tinytapeout.com.
+To get started with Spade, visit https://spade-lang.org.

 ## Set up your Project project